chrisj42/CharacterReplacer/README.md

 1. For the 1p model, look for `1PCharacter_Skeleton`; for the 3p model, look for `Character_Skeleton`.
 Assign this to your skeletal mesh.
    - You may want to watch out for any errors in this step; it may lead you to realize if any of your bones are missing.
 It won't show _every_ possible bone problem though.

+Note: There may be other, more complex ways to handle skeletons; unreal has a ton of fancy rigging stuff.
+You're free to give it a go.
+But this assumes little unreal knowledge (and comes from someone with little unreal knowledge), so we're going for the simplest solution where all the rigging work is in blender.

 ### Registering your Model as an in-game Avatar

 Once you've imported your model, assigned the skeleton, and recreated the textures, we can get on to the CharacterReplacer-specific stuff that does the magic.